 The number of deaths occurring as a result of undiagnosed oral cancer in men over 40 is shocking.

-Just some of the early symptoms can be things like sores, stains, frequent bleeding, changes in voice or pain in the mouth.
+Just some of the early symptoms for oral cancer detection can be things like sores, stains, frequent bleeding, changes in voice or pain in the mouth.

 Oral cancer can occur in virtually any area of the mouth or throat.
 However, it tends to be most common under the lip as a sore, on the tongue, or any part of the mouth.